tommygrammar/Custom-Nosql-Database-with-Python/README.md

 I am consistently updating the rules and adding more complex rules as well as visualization capabailities among other cool stuff.

+I have used flask api to create read and write requests for the database.json

+the update_rules.py basically creates a rules section inside rules.json in realtime for every new document or field in a collection

+the client_log.py monitors the authentication, and also logs whatever action is taken by users whether its read or write